BOOK REVIEW: Walter – The Homeless Man by Tekoa Manning

 Cover Rating: 4/5

-Walter: The Homeless Man is a story about a man in sixties who has suffered a loss and is trying to avoid the pain that came afterwards.
-He is on a run in a different town where he sleeps under the stars and in day, breaks into a young widow’s home for shelter.
+Walter: The Homeless Man is a story about a man in the sixties who has suffered a loss and is trying to avoid the pain that came afterward.
+He is on the run in a different town where he sleeps under the stars and in the day, breaks into a young widow’s home for shelter.
 Unknown to him, his routine touches every life in that home changes the course of their lives.
-A misunderstanding that is displayed in fruitful manner starts another journey for Walter, that changes him for the good.
+A misunderstanding that is displayed in a fruitful manner starts another journey for Walter, that changes him for the good.

 The plot of this book is smooth that possess a series of events happening one after the other in a manner of completing the puzzle.
-The theme it touches include integrity of man, forgiveness and redemption.
+The theme touches include integrity of man, forgiveness, and redemption.
 The plot revolves around our protagonist, Walter but the two subplots that meet at a point do take a massive space inside the book.
 I like the way the author has entwined characters with plots and forming a perfect ending to the book.
-The plot has steady pace that grows further and a reader would be able to finish this book in to time.
-I was hooked by the plot, the characters and the writing style, and regardless of its length I did manage to finish it in two sittings.
+The plot has steady pace that grows further, and a reader would be able to finish this book into time.
+I was hooked by the plot, the characters, and the writing style, and regardless of its length, I did manage to finish it in two sittings.

-The characters will take to a journey and will make you feel and realise the themes I mentioned earlier this book covers.
+The characters will take you on a journey and will make you feel and realize the themes I mentioned earlier this book covers.
 They are so realistic and developed without any complexity.
 Every character has something to show a reader how humane they are.
 This simple manner of developing strong characters did astonish me.
 Even more, often times a reader will find that these characters drive the plot forward.
-The narrative voice is good and the dialogue formation is flawless.
+The narrative voice is good, and the dialogue formation is flawless.

 The writing style smooth and simple and understandable.
-Author does try to let loose her characters at some point of time in the book and it seems these characters have their own destiny and are controlled by it.
+The author does try to let lose her characters at some point in time in the book, and it seems these characters have their own destiny and are controlled by it.
 I like the way she writes in a flow that seems satisfying for a reader like me to enjoy.
 I recommend this book to any reader who wants to enjoy a well-written book.

 4 out of 5!